 Exceptions: Semester breaks and school holidays.

-For the fall semester, your FAFSA and all required documents must be received by the Financial Aid Office by 4:30 pm on July 1, 2014, in order to have aid processed in time to pay fees prior to the first purge.
+For the spring semester, your FAFSA and all required documents must be received by the Financial Aid Office by 4:30 pm on October 31, 2014, in order to have aid processed in time to pay fees prior to the first purge.
 If you delay in submitting all of the required documents by the priority date, you will need to be prepared to pay your registration fees in full or set up a deferred payment plan (not available for summer semester) with the Bursar’s Office in order to keep your classes from purging (being dropped for non-payment).

 You will also need to complete the NSCC Financial Aid application via myNSCC.
 This application is used in addition to the FAFSA.
 This application is used in addition to the FAFSA to determine your eligibility for aid, including student loans.
 This application also serves as the NSCC scholarship application.
 For more information regarding the application process click here.